feizheng10/omniperf/docs/conceptual/pc_sampling.rst

         For stochastic sampling, the interval is in cycles.
         The finest granularity is 1 cycle.

-        For host_tracp sampling, the interval is in microsecond (DEFAULT: 1048576).
+        For host_trap sampling, the interval is in microsecond (DEFAULT: 1048576).
         The interval should be power of 2.
 Recommend to try to start from 1048576, and try decreasing until 65536.